 We support schools across England and Wales to run effectively by finding high calibre governors to bring their skills and expertise to the table – and improve education for children.

 School governors play a vital role in education.

 The governing board plans the strategic direction of a school, makes sure public money is well spent, and holds school leadership to account.

 A strong governing board ensures robust debate, which in turn leads to better educational outcomes for children.

-Apply online and we’ll match your skills to a local school in need.
+Apply online and we’ll match your skills to a local school or academy trust in need.

 Our skills-based matching service means your unique background and experience will be put to good use - in a school that needs you most.

 Register your vacancy online in minutes and we’ll start the search for a volunteer that best matches your requirements.

 Governors for Schools’ response to Education Support’s ‘Pressures on Middle Leaders’ report, June 2022